r-teller/terraform-google-appliance-paloalto/README.md

 You will find various examples that can be deployed in the `examples/` directory.
 Start of by updating `project_id` in the example directory of your choice.

-Plug in your networks into `examples/$example_dir/main.tf` or create new networks according to that file:
+Plug in your networks into `examples/$example_dir/main.tf` in the `interfaces` map.
+Alternatively you can create new networks according to that file.

 ```
 # VPC networks